 top of page

 In Overeaters Anonymous, the Twelve Steps serve as the spiritual principles that support our personal recovery from compulsive overeating.
 The Twelve Traditions aid us, individually and collectively, in maintaining unity of purpose within the Fellowship.
-The Twelve Concepts of OA Service, adopted by the World Service Business Conference (WSBC) in 1994, help us apply the Steps and Traditions in our service work, which is an important part of the OA program.
 The Concepts define and guide the practices of the service structures that conduct the business of OA.

 These Concepts depict the chain of delegated responsibility we use to provide service throughout the world.
 Although they focus on OA world services, the Concepts direct all OA’s trusted servants to well-considered actions for group participation, decision making, voting and the expression of minority opinions.
 The Twelve Concepts support our primary purpose of carrying OA’s message of recovery to the still-suffering compulsive overeater.